robertsahlin/robertsahlincom/content/post/bigquery-views-builder.md

 Below are two ways to set it up and requires a github repo, cloud build and bigquery.

+There is a template in github for the "advanced" setup that you can clone at [https://github.com/robertsahlin/bigquery-views-builder](https://github.com/robertsahlin/bigquery-views-builder)

 # Simple setup

 The github repo should look like below where the folders under view will be the datasets in your BigQuery project: